 Chic N’ Wing

 You won’t be able to miss Chic N’ Wing with its ridiculously loud music blasting on Portobello Road.
 We tried out their chicken wings, burger and bao.
 There was no doubt that the chicken was incredulously crispy on the outside and succulent on the inside.
-However, all of them could use some extra sauce to accompany the chicken and the bao, in particular, was rather poor.
+However, all of them could use some extra sauce to accompany the chicken and the bao, in particular, was rather poor from our experience.

 Click to open location on Google Maps